Population pyramid: Structure

 A population pyramid often contains continuous stacked-histogram bars, making it a horizontal bar diagram.
 The population size is shown on the x-axis (horizontal) while the age-groups are represented on the y-axis (vertical).
 The size of each bar can be displayed either as a percentage of the total population or as a raw number.
 Males are conventionally shown on the left and females on the right.
 Population pyramids are often viewed as the most effective way to graphically depict the age and distribution of a population, partly because of the very clear image these pyramids provide.
 A great deal of information about the population broken down by age and sex can be read from a population pyramid, and this can shed light on the extent of development and other aspects of the population.

 The measures of central tendency (mean, median, and mode) should be considered when assessing a population pyramid.
 For example, the average age could be used to determine the type of population in a particular region.
 A population with an average age of 15 would be very young compared to one with an average age of 55.
 Population statistics are often mid-year numbers.

 A series of population pyramids could give a clear picture of how a country transitions from high to low fertility rates.
 If the pyramid has a broad base, this indicates that a relatively high proportion of the population lies in the youngest age band, such as ages 0–14, which suggests that the fertility rate of the country is high and above replacement fertility level.
 If a population is below replacement fertility level, the older population is declining with age, due to a combination of mortality and an increase in the number of births over time.
-There are usually more females than males in the older age ranges since women have a greater life expectancy, for a variety of reasons including women partaking less in risky behaviors.
+There are usually more females than males in the older age ranges since, for a variety of reasons, women have a greater life expectancy.